This section provides a guideline on how to integrate VIOSO multi-projector and multi-client calibrations into Unreal Engine.

 - Select your compound display.

-- Make sure the 3D box is checked, and set Blend Bit depth to Grey8 or Grey16
+- Make sure the 3D box is checked, and for mpcdi set Blend Bit depth to Grey8 or Grey16

 - Choose a file name and path.